n-mcnally/thermal-printer-lib/README.md

 > The `flush` method provides optional parameters for _cut_, _open cash drawer_ and _beep_. (if available)

+All components are fully typed so their props can be easily inspected.

+- Basket \*
+- Custom
+- Cut
+- Footer
+- Hr
+- LeftRight
+- Meta \*
+- Qr
+- Text
+- Title \*
+- Vat-Number \*

+> `*` composed of other components

 ### Usage with buffers

 ---